GeanoFee/geanos-phantom-performance/README.md

 **"Ghosts in the Machine" - A High-Performance Memory Manager for Foundry VTT**

 ## Overview
-Geano's Phantom Performance (GPP) drastically reduces the memory footprint of your Foundry VTT world by intelligently managing Actor data.
+Geano's Phantom Performance (GPP) drastically reduces the memory footprint of your FoundryVTT world by intelligently managing Actor data.
 It distinguishes between **"Hot Data"** (actively used actors) and **"Phantom Data"** (inactive actors), offloading the bulk of unused data to a hidden storage compendium while keeping a lightweight "Skeleton" in the world.

 ## Key Features